Animal model of autism

-An animal model of autism is a research approach that uses non-human species to investigate specific biological and behavioral features associated with autism spectrum disorder (ASD).
-Rodent models are often used since their brains are similar to humans in makeup and because they have similar social interactions and structures.
+An animal model of autism is a research approach that uses non-human species to investigate specific biological and behavioral features associated with human autism spectrum disorder (ASD).

+Rodent models involving rats or mice are often used since these animals' brains are similar to humans' in makeup and because they have similar social interactions and structures.
+Behaviors measured in these models can include approach to olfactory pheromones emitted by other mice, approach to familiar and new conspecifics, reciprocal social interactions, ultrasonic vocalizations, communal nesting, sexual and parenting behaviors, territorial scent marking, and aggressive behaviors, as well as motor behaviors such as gait.
+Other studies have used the zebra finch as a model for autism spectrum disorders when it was observed that the neurobiology of vocalization is similar in humans and songbirds, and that social learning plays a central role in the development of the ability to vocalize.

 Given the complexity of autism and its etiology, researchers often focus only on single features of autism when using animal models.
-For example, researchers may examine the mechanisim by which the disorder develops, environmental factors that can correlate to predispositions for ASD, or chromosomal factors.
+For example, researchers may examine the mechanism by which the disorder develops; environmental factors that can correlate to predispositions for ASD; or chromosomal factors.

-Rodent model
+Rodent models

-Rodent models for autism include the Norway rat (Rattus norvegicus), the mu opioid receptor knockout mice, and the Fmr1 knockout mice, which are also used as animal models of Fragile X syndrome.
+Rodent models for autism include those using Norway rats (Rattus norvegicus), mu opioid receptor knockout mice, and Fmr1 knockout mice, which are also used as animal models for Fragile X syndrome.
 More recent research has used the house mouse (Mus musculus) to model autism because it is a social species.

+Rat models

-The Norway rat has been used in early studies exploring potential links between thiomersal and autism, such as work by Mady Hornig.
-However, the current scientific consensus finds no compelling evidence supporting a causal relationship between thiomersal and autism, and major scientific and medical bodies such as the Institute of Medicine and World Health Organization as well as governmental agencies such as the U.S. Food and Drug Administration and Centers for Disease Control and Prevention reject any role for thiomersal in autism or other neurodevelopmental disorders.
+The Norway rat was used in early studies exploring potential links between thiomersal and autism, but the current scientific consensus finds no compelling evidence supporting a causal relationship between thiomersal and autism.
+Major scientific and medical bodies such as the Institute of Medicine and World Health Organization as well as governmental agencies such as the U.S. Food and Drug Administration and Centers for Disease Control and Prevention reject any role for thiomersal in autism or other neurodevelopmental disorders.
+However, much research has been done into the use of a rat model to show how Borna virus infection, exposure to valproic acid in utero, or maternal immune activation may cause autism.

-Behaviors measured in these models include approach to olfactory pheromones emitted by other mice, approach to familiar and new conspecifics, reciprocal social interactions, ultrasonic vocalizations, communal nesting, sexual and parenting behaviors, territorial scent marking, and aggressive behaviors, as well as motor behaviors such as gait.
-Social interaction is measured by how the mouse interacts with a stranger mouse introduced in the opposite side of a test box.

-Researchers from the University of Florida have used deer mice to study restricted and repetitive behavior such as compulsive grooming, and how these behaviors may be caused by specific gene mutations.
-In addition, Craig Powell of the University of Texas Southwestern Medical Center, with a grant from Autism Speaks, is currently using mice to examine the potential role of neuroligin gene mutations in causing autism.
-Much research has been done into the use of a rat model to show how Borna virus infection, exposure to valproic acid in utero, and maternal immune activation may cause autism.

-Another goal of the use of rodent models to study autism is to identify the mechanism by which the disorder develops in humans.
-Other researchers have developed an autism severity score to measure the degree of severity of the mice's autism, as well as the use of scent marking behavior and vocalization distress as models for communication.